 We’ve also gathered feedback from real homeowners on their experience with their heat pump.
 And we actively gather this information so we get a more accurate picture from real homeowners that have purchased through our website, so we can get a more accurate picture.
 Whereas other review sites tend to allow anyone to leave anonymous reviews, which often gives a skewed sampling, with the potential for more fake reviews as well.

-Here are some of the things we consider when evaluating the best ductless systems in Canada:
+Here are some of the things we consider when evaluating the best ductless heat pumps in Canada:

 - Energy efficiency rating: the higher the SEER, the more you’ll save on energy bills, including ENERGY STAR® certification